Generic Name: codeine (KOE deen)

 Usual Adult Dose for Pain:

-Maintenance dose: 15 to 60 mg up to every 4 hours as needed
+Initial dose: 15 to 60 mg orally up to every 4 hours as needed

 Maximum dose: 360 mg in 24 hours

-Use: For the relief of mild to moderately severe pain where the use of an opioid analgesic is appropriate.
+Use: For the management of mild to moderate pain where treatment with an opioid is appropriate and from which alternative treatments are inadequate.

 What other drugs will affect codeine?